 IB Coordinator: Manette Idris

 Click here to see a video presentation of our IBCP students talking about their experiences in the WHS IB Career-Related Programme.
-Thank you to IBCP senior, Jon Mirto, for producing this wonderful video!
+Thank you to IBCP alumnus, Jon Mirto, for producing this wonderful video!

 Click here to view the Stanford University Video Series – meet a Stanford University admissions officer discussing how Stanford University and other universities view the IB and how the program prepares students for university success